 This 'formula' is the Australian State Institutes of Sport and State Academies of Sport (SIS/SAS) network, developed to foster elite athlete development.
 In conjunction with the Australian Institute of Sport, the SIS/SAS network has gained international recognition through Australia’s outstanding performances in major sporting events over the past decade.

-Australia’s medal tally at the past four Olympics, where the vast majority of medallists were on scholarship with these institutes and academies, further highlights the impact of such state and territory based programs.
+Australia’s medal tally at the past five Olympics, where the vast majority of medallists were on scholarship with these institutes and academies, further highlights the impact of such state and territory based programs.

 The NTIS operates as a Centre of Excellence and it is unique in that over 90% of the athletes are under 19 years of age.
 This focus on younger athletes is based on the view that they have the greatest potential to advance toward national level representation.